Conference Programme

 • Dr. Kaitao

-Dr. Kaitao Lin Senior Financial Economist The World Federation of Exchanges
+Dr. Kaitao Lin Senior Financial Economist World Federation of Exchanges (WFE)

 • Dr. Kaitao Lin

-Senior Financial Economist The World Federation of Exchanges
+Senior Financial Economist World Federation of Exchanges (WFE)

 Kaitao joined the World Federation of Exchanges in May 2020 and currently holds the position of senior financial economist in the Research Team.
 Kaitao holds a Ph.D. in Finance from the University of Houston and is a Chartered Financial Analyst® (CFA®) charterholder.
 His research focuses on market microstructure issues, such as trading rules, their effects on market participants, and market quality.
 His current work includes ESG and crypto assets.
 Kaitao’s papers have been accepted for publication in well-regarded academic journals, such as the Quarterly Journal of Finance, and presented in various international conferences, including the U.S. SEC Ph.D.
 Symposium, the China International Conference in Finance, and the Financial Management Association Annual Meeting.